-The following are mandatory requirements and must be included in the reopening plan. ☐ District/School Plan must provide all students enrolled in the SFA with access to school meals each school day.
-This must include: o students in attendance at school; and o students learning remotely. ☐ District/School Plan must address all applicable health and safety guidelines. ☐ District/School Plan must include measures to protect students with food allergies if providing meals in spaces outside the cafeteria. ☐ District/School Plan must include protocols and procedures for how students will perform hand hygiene before and after eating, how appropriate hand hygiene will be promoted, and how sharing of food and beverages will be discouraged. ☐ District/School Plan must include protocols and procedures that require cleaning and disinfection prior to the next group of students arriving for meals, if served in the same common area.
-District (C. 1 1 Discount to a second district Child New York Discount to

-- the - District/School Plan must ensure compliance with Child Nutrition Program requirements. - ☐ District/School Plan must include protocols that describe communication with families through multiple means in the languages spoken by families.
+The following are mandatory requirements and must be included in the reopening plans ☐ District/School Plan must provide all students enrolled in the SFA with access to school meals each school day.
+This must include: o students in attendance at school; and students learning remotely. ☐ District/School Plan must address all applicable health and safety guidelines. ☐ District/School Plan must include measures to protect students with food allergies if providing meals in spaces outside the cafeteria.
+District/School Plan must include protocols and procedures for how students will perform hand hygiene before and after eating, how appropriate hand hygiene will be promoted, and how sharing of food and beverages will be discouraged. ☐ District/School Plan must include protocols and procedures that require cleaning and disinfection prior to the next group of students arriving for meals, if served in the same common area. ☐ District/School Plan must ensure compliance with Child Nutrition Program requirements. ☐ District/School Plan must include protocols that describe communication with families through multiple means in the languages spoken by families.